Cristián Contreras Radovic: Biography

 He was born in Viña del Mar and has a sister, Ángela Contreras Radovic, who is an actress and a fellow supporter of the United Center party.
 His grandfather, Gracija Radović Ercegović (1913-1995) immigrated from Montenegro, Yugoslavia in 1926, when he was only 13 years old.

 He studied journalism at the Gabriela Mistral University and philosophy at the Autonomous University of Barcelona between 1988 and 1999.

 In the 1990s he carried started out his professional practice as a journalist on the Chilean television channel La Red and worked as a correspondent for the US network NBC.
 During 2018, he also worked at the television channel Chilevisión.

-Between 2020 and 2021, he worked on creating the party United Centre, which he leads, and he manifiested intentions of becoming a candidate for the 2021 Chilean presidential elections, although he later decided on becoming a candidate to become a senator for the Metropolitan Region instead.
+Between 2020 and 2021, he worked on creating the party United Centre, which he leads, and he manifested intentions of becoming a candidate for the 2021 Chilean presidential elections, although he later decided on becoming a candidate to become a senator for the Metropolitan Region instead.

 He is married to Heidi Schulz and has one daughter and two sons.